 - 1. Maintain a grade of C or better in all required general education and nursing courses and maintain a 2.0 cumulative GPA. - 2.
-Unless completed previously, students must complete all required general education courses according to The Alabama College System Nursing Education curriculum.
-Any exceptions must be approved by the nursing program director. - Maintain ability to meet essential functions for nursing with or without reasonable accommodations. - 4.
+Unless previously completed, students must complete all required general education courses according to The Alabama Community College System Nursing Education curriculum.
+Exceptions must be approved by the Nursing Program Director. - 3.
+Maintain ability to meet Essential Functions for nursing with or without reasonable accommodations. - 4.
 Students must successfully complete the program: - a.
-Within 48 months from initial semester for ADN students; or - b.
-Within 24 months from initial semester for PN and Mobility students. - 5.
-Maintain current CPR course completion at the health care provider level. - 6.
-If a student withdraws from, makes a D, or F in a nursing course, the student cannot progress in the nursing course sequence until the course is repeated successfully.
-Course repetition will be based on available instructor and program resources. - 7.
-Students whose progression through the nursing program is interrupted and who desire to be reinstated must schedule an appointment with a nursing faculty advisor to discuss reinstatement.
-In order to be reinstated, a student must: - a.
-Apply for readmission to the college if not currently enrolled; - b.
-Submit a letter requesting reinstatement to the nursing program Admissions and Progression Committee; - c.
-Submit letter of request in a timely manner so that reinstatement would occur within one year from the term of withdrawal or failure; - d.
-Demonstrate competency in all previous nursing courses successfully completed; - e.
-Adhere to nursing curriculum or program policies and procedures effective at the point of reinstatement. - 8.
-Reinstatement to the nursing program is not guaranteed even if a student meets all requirements for reinstatement.
-Reinstatement may be denied due to, but not limited to, any of the following circumstances: - a.
-Space is unavailable in the course to which the student wishes reinstatement.
-(Students in regular progression have enrollment priority for clinical sites.) - b.
-Grade point average is less than 2.0 from courses completed at current institution. - c.
-Refusal by clinical agencies to accept the student for clinical experiences. - d.
-Failure to demonstrate competency in all previous nursing courses successfully completed. - e.
-Over twelve months have elapsed since the student was enrolled in a nursing course. - f.
-Student has been dismissed from the program.
+Within 48 months from initial semester for ADN students or - b.
+Within 24 months from initial semester for PN students and Mobility students. - 5.
+Maintain current CPR at the health care provider level. - 6.
+If a student withdraws from, makes a D or F in a nursing course, the student cannot progress in the nursing course sequence until the course is repeated successfully.
+Course repetition will be based on available instructor and program resources.